-Important: If you want to reconfigure volumes for the System services, you must complete this step before Run the setup script on each server or virtual machine (on page 32).
+Important: If you want to reconfigure volumes for the System services, you must complete this step before you run the setup script on each server or virtual machine.

 You cannot change volumes for System services after running the script run or after starting the service hcpcs.service using systemd.